See it All in 48 Hours: A Winter Guide to Crested Butte/Gunnison

 Think you can keep your eyes open a little bit longer?
 A perennial favorite is Talk of The Town.
 This classic bar and is in a historic, two-story building with a jukebox, video games, giant Jenga, pool tables, and often features a DJ spinning an inspired dance party.
 A host of bars downtown also offer live music and there is a very active winter program of special events.

 Sleep in.
 Just kidding, there is wayy too much to do here!
-Get up early to avoid the crowd and grab breakfast at Izzy’s, but brace yourself for pancakes bigger than your head—and ask about the story behind their sourdough.
+Get up early to avoid the crowd and grab breakfast.
+We’ve got a lot to do to finish off our 48 hours right!

 For a quick bite between activities, try out the aptly named Pitas In Paradise and don’t be ashamed to order extra tzatziki sauce.
 This friendly restaurant has better-than-average selections for vegetarians.